TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

 IDLE MENUS
 Top level items na most submenu items are defined kwenye mainmenu.
 Extensions add submenu items when active.
-The names given are found, quoted, kwenye one of these modules, paired with a '<<pseudoevent>>'.
+The names given are found, quoted, kwenye one of these modules, paired ukijumuisha a '<<pseudoevent>>'.
 Each pseudoevent ni bound to an event handler.
 Some event handlers call another function that does the actual work.
 The annotations below are intended to at least give the module where the actual work ni done.